 Lapis is the gemstone for the ninth wedding anniversary.

-All the lapis lazuli stones used in our lapis lazuli jewellery is natural.
+All the lapis lazuli stones used in our lapis lazuli jewellery are natural.